cyboryan/ShortcutVirusRemover/README.md

 # ShortcutVirusRemover
-A simple command line program that automates the removal of shortcut virus on modern flash drives and recovers files hidden by the virus.
+A simple Microsoft Windows Batch Project that simplifies the removal of shortcut virus on modern flash drives and recovers files hidden by the virus.
+You simply add your drive letter where your flash drive is located then a simple script will remove it for you.

+This was my first project made back in 2016.
+Made due to a rising shortcut virus issues in our school.
+Though, with rising cool antiviruses such as SMADAV that automates this thing when a flash drive is connected, this project has peacefully discontinued for good.
+Though, it was a good experience to get myself started into programming.